Four officials suspended in South Africa's widening Gupta scandal

 In a news conference attended by six cabinet ministers, justice minister Jeff Radebe promised to find out how the plane was allowed to land at the base, one of South Africa's most important military sites.

 "There was no executive authority granted for this plane to land.
 That is the bottom line," Radebe said.
-"Whatever permission was there was an unauthorised one."
+"Whatever permission was there was an unauthorized one."

 The scandal has ranged from farce - border officials had to interrupt the four-day wedding at the luxurious Sun City resort to get guests to fill in belated customs forms - to a potentially serious diplomatic incident.